jcla1/jcla1.github.com/_posts/2012-12-28-on-ulam-spirals-and-matrix-generation.markdown

 # The Idea
 The decision was made, what was missing was the data.
 I wanted to refresh my knowledge about [Ulam spirals](http://en.wikipedia.org/wiki/Ulam_spiral), so I loaded up Wikipedia and copied the spirals onto a whiteboard.
-I gave myself the task of finding, an algorithm that would generate *just* number spirals, given a dimension and <code>[x, y]</code> coordinates to return a value.
+I gave myself the task of finding an algorithm that would generate *just* number spirals, given a dimension and <code>[x, y]</code> coordinates to return a value.
-I also gave this task to my father, [@qmacro](http://pipetree.com/qmacro), so we would compete on finding an algorithm.
+I also gave this task to my father [@qmacro](http://pipetree.com/qmacro), so we would compete on finding an algorithm.

 The source of both finished algorithms is here: